goflow-adam/goflow/src/content/articles/novato-water-heater.md

 ---
-title: "Novato Water Heater Disposal Prices 2025"
+title: "Novato Water Heater Disposal Prices Updated for 2025"
 description: "Our no-hassle water heater replacement services in Novato include disposal or recycling of your existing leaking or broken water heater."
 pubDate: 2025-03-25
 draft: false